 What is Pancake Day?

-Pancake Day, also known as Shrove Tuesday or Fat Tuesday is the Tuesday is the Tuesday before Ash Wednesday, 47 days before Easter Sunday.
+Pancake Day, also known as Shrove Tuesday or Fat Tuesday is the day before Ash Wednesday, 47 days before Easter Sunday.
 This year it falls on 16 February.

 Dinosaur Pancakes: Attempt No. 1